cldershem/homelessgaffer/README.md

 - create random salt for every user?
     - should pwd reset oldhash be the last 10 characters
 - rename unity
+- when on page 6 of listpages page 3 in pager is None?

 ###CHANGELOG
+- add testing disqus db
 - hashed password reset link oldpwd has inside of payload
 - remove google and facebook login that was never finished
 - password reset link cannot be reused